InteropIO/js-examples/README.md

 The window that will be used as a flydown window.

+### Interop Example

+This example contains two applications which use an Interop method to communicate.

+#### Company Details

+Registers an Interop method that will show details about a selected company from the Company List app.

+#### Company List

+Select a company from the list to invoke the Interop method that will show details about the selected company in the Company Details app.

+### Interop Streaming Example

+Basic Interop Streaming example consisting of an Interop Publisher and an Interop Subscriber app.

+#### Interop Publisher

+Creates a stream and handles stream subscriptions.
+Shows publishing stream data to all subscribers and to a specific stream branch.

+#### Interop Subscriber

+Subscribes to a stream and shows the received stream data.

 ### Popup Example

 Demo app demonstrating the popup window functionality in **Glue42 Enterprise**.